22abad/flowStates/posts/20251231yearInReviewRefactored.md

 [EN]

-# 2025: The Year of Kernel Panic and System Rebirth (Refactored)
+# 2025: The Year of Kernel Panic and System Rebirth

 > **Status:** Compilation Complete.
 Build Successful.